 Are you looking for a Synology NAS but you find all the models confusing?
 How big should your disks be?
 RAID or not RAID?
 Many questions, many decisions before you know what you need to buy.

 I am in the process of buying my third synology, so I decided to document the process, so you can follow my journey and hopefully it will help you decide!

 In this upcoming series, I want to guide you through the buying process and the installation of a Synology NAS.

 - Part 2: Storage needs (this post)

-- Part 3: Which synology should I buy then?
+- Part 3: Which model should I buy? (not published yet)